Thank you for visiting the University of Florida’s Division of Endocrinology, Diabetes & Metabolism Fellowship site.

 The first year of fellowship is devoted predominantly to clinical training.
 Fellows spend 12 months participating in both ambulatory and inpatient endocrine and metabolism training.
 All training in the first year occurs at the University of Florida, Shands hospital and the Malcom Randall VA hospital.
 In addition to their clinical training, fellows attend divisional conferences, including Endocrine Grand Rounds, Journal Club, Endocrine Case Conference, Research Conference, board review, pathology conference, nuclear medicine conference, research-in-progress meetings, along with the core curriculum lectures.
 In addition, fellows attend the AACE Thyroid Ultrasound conference to prepare them for the path to ECNU certification.

-Fellowship – 2nd and 3rd Years
+Fellowship – the 2nd Year

 During the late fall/early winter of the first year, fellows choose whether to follow a research or clinical educator pathway for the second, and if appropriate, third year*.
 Both pathways include all the required educational, clinical and research components to train fellows to become an independent board-certified endocrinologist.
 The research pathway is targeted to those fellows who choose to embark on investigative careers in basic science, translational, or clinical research.
 For these fellows, the primary emphasis becomes the fellow’s individual research project, supervised by a faculty mentor while they maintain one weekly continuity clinic.
 In addition, fellows who wish to further pursue clinical/translational research have opportunities for additional graduate work in clinical research.
 The goal is for the fellow to transition to independent mentored research funding as s/he advances on a research career track in academic medicine.